 Not long ago, I read an article that sought to quantify the value of ‘things’ versus ‘experiences’.
-The writer argued that happiness associated with things (jewelry, cars, electronics) is relatively short-lived, compared to that of experiences (trips, dinners, outdoor adventures), where happiness lasts far longer.
+The writer argued that happiness associated with things (jewelry, cars, electronics) is relatively short-lived compared to experiences (trips, dinners, outdoor adventures), where happiness lasts far longer.

 Village houses